moufmouf/service-providers-best-practices/package_developers.md

     subtitle: Master universal module development!
     image: elephant2.jpeg
 ---

-So you have developed a package, and you plan on making it available to many frameworks out there.
+So you have developed a package, and you want to make it available to many frameworks out there.
 Welcome!

 Universal modules are Composer packages
 ---------------------------------------